-The term 'Assessed Value' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Assessed Value' is included in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Assessed Value refers to the specific dollar value amount which a municipality assigns to a certain property.
 They do this for the purpose of determining the relevant taxes for the property and owner.
 These assessed valuations actually create a given residence’s tax purpose value.
 They do this through considering inspections and any comparable home sales in the area.
 Once this is all completed, the municipal government will set a value on the home and then assess the due property taxes.
 The owner then receives the final bill for municipal taxes on the property.
 The assessment value is also called the ad valorem tax.